WiFi (Wireless) FAQ

 No; but this shouldn’t be an issue for everyday internet use including browsing, social media and YouTube.
 As wireless connection stability and speeds can vary due to signal interference and distance from the router, a cable connection will always be more reliable for heavy or time-sensitive usage such as online gaming.

-All modem routers currently sold by iiNet feature 802.11n WiFi and the latest 802.11ac WiFi.
+All modem routers currently sold by iiNet feature WiFi 5 and WiFi 4.

 |Simplified name*||Technical name||Year released||Theoretical max throughput speed||General use|